Early Literacy Resources

 This national initiative seeks to empower the key adults in children's lives to develop strong early literacy skills.
 The toolkit, now in its 2nd edition, focuses on five simple practices--talking, singing, reading, writing, and playing--that develop language and pre-reading skills in children beginning at birth.
 The ECRR2 toolkit is available from the ALA Store.
 PLA/ALSC created an introductory webinar about ECRR2 which is available for viewing.
 You may also download notes from this webinar (PDF), taken by State Library youth services consultant Janet Ingraham Dwyer.

-The Resources for Early Childhood project from the Ohio Resource Center brings together a wealth of lessons and activities, inquiry projects, annotated booklists with extension projects, and research articles and briefs, all intended to promote best practices and to connect early childhood educators with resources.
-Librarians will also find many great resources and opportunities here, as will parents and caregivers.
+The Resources for Early Childhood project from the Ohio Resource Center brings together a wealth of lessons and activities, annotated booklists with extension projects, and research articles, all to promote best practices and to connect early childhood educators with resources.

 Raising a Reader rotates bags of award-winning books into children's homes on a weekly basis, and provides parent training and information on how to effectively share books to promote family literacy habits, language and literacy skills, and a love of learning.
 Families are also connected with their local public library to continue the practice of borrowing books and build a lifelong habit of reading.
 Raising A Reader is an evidence-based program that can be adapted to meet the diverse needs of communities and families.

-In addition to the six early literacy skills, encourage parents and caregivers to engage in the dialogic reading method, which promotes conversation between the reader and the young child and helps the young child become involved in and invested in the story.
+Encourage parents and caregivers to engage in the dialogic reading method, which promotes conversation between the reader and the young child, and helps the hild become involved in and invested in the story.
 Children learn more from books when they are actively involved.

 Center for Early Literacy Learning